Workers' Compensation

 • Put your claim number on all papers and forms.

-• Confirm your doctor knows a Worker's Compensation Claim has been filed and provide them with SFM's billing address (SFM Companies, PO Box 9416, Minneapolis, MN 55440).
+• Confirm your doctor knows a Workers' Compensation Claim has been filed and provide them with your claim number and SFM's billing address (SFM Companies, PO Box 9416, Minneapolis, MN 55440).

 Receiving Prescription Medications: